denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 The explanation is the same as for previous example.
-Here's a corresponding link:
+Here's the corresponding link:

 * [**7.2.13** Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-abstract-equality-comparison)